 Open Doors News

 16 September 2014 - Thanks to the incredible response to our Iraq appeal, Open Doors is now supporting over 6,000 displaced families in Iraq, through our local partners and churches on the ground.
 Open Doors contacts Chris* from Germany and Sara* from the Netherlands recently travelled to Iraq to visit Christian families forced to flee the terror of the Islamic State.
-"I thought the world had forgotten about us," said one family member, "but now I see that you are all thinking of us."
-You can see Chris's video blog below.
+"Many refugees are trying to pick up the thread of their lives as much as possible," Sara reported.
+"Some people are trying to make something of their lives, while others are still in shock.

 Ten Questions: Iraq

 Special Feature - Ten things you need to know about the situation in Iraq with the Islamic State.
 How did they gain power?
 Where did they come from?
 How many people have been affected?
 What is Open Doors doing about the situation and how can I help?
 Get informed and get involved.
 Read more

 17 October 2014 - The abducted schoolgirls from Chibok are to be released after a truce was agreed between the Nigerian government and the militant Islamist group Boko Haram.
 "They've assured us they have the girls and they will release them," Nigerian presidential aide Hassan Tukur told the BBC.
 "I am cautiously optimistic.".
 Read more

 Pakistan: Asia Bibi's death sentence upheld

 16 October 2014 - Asia Bibi, the Pakistani Christian who was sentenced to death for blasphemy in 2010, failed to successfully appeal her sentence yesterday.
 "Justice is increasingly in the hands of the extremists," said Naeem Shakir, part of Asia's defence team..
 Read more